Setup on Windows¶

 Unlike other operating systems, Windows does not come prepared with an environment to run Python applications, so you must first install Python.
 After that, running novelWriter is straightforward.

-In order to make novelWriter run on your system, you must first have Python installed (Step 1).
+This is a zip file containing only the files you need to run novelWriter on Windows.
+In order to make it run on your system, you must first have Python installed (Step 1).
 Thereafter, a script will do the rest of the job (Step 2).
-Alternatively, you can run this step manually from the command prompt if you wish to.

 Step 1: Installing Python¶